 Regulation of private investment funds in China

-Under the proposed amendments, private investment funds in China will be governed by the amended PRC Securities Investment Funds Law pursuant to which a private investment fund is only permitted to raise funds from no more than 200 qualified investors who are required to satisfy the income or asset requirements, details of which will be provided by the CSRC.
+Before the amendment, the Securities Investment Fund Law only regulated public funds, which left the increasingly popular private investment funds in a legal limbo.
+Private investment funds in China are now governed by the Amended Law pursuant to which a private investment fund is only permitted to raise funds from no more than 200 qualified investors who are required to satisfy specific income or asset requirements provided by CSRC.
 Private investment funds are not permitted to advertise in public.

 As compared with a public fund, a private fund will be subject to relatively relaxed requirements.
-Under the proposed amendments, depending on the amount of capital proposed to be raised, and the number of unit holders of the fund, the fund manager of a private investment fund is only required to register with the CSRC or the fund industry association and prior approval from the CSRC is not required.
+Depending on the amount of capital proposed to be raised, and the number of unit holders of the fund, the fund manager of a private investment fund is only required to register with the CSRC or a fund industry association and prior approval from the CSRC is not required.

-While the launching of a public fund requires prior approval from the CSRC, under the proposed amendments, fund raising of a private investment fund is only subject to post-filing requirements required to be filed with the CSRC or a fund industry association.
+While the launching of a public fund requires pre-filing with the CSRC, under the proposed amendments, fund raising of a private investment fund is only subject to post-filing requirements required to be filed with the CSRC or a fund industry association.

 Introduction of new forms of investment funds in China

-In addition to the existing contractual form, the proposed amendments introduce two additional forms of funds:
+In addition to the existing contractual form, the Amended Law introduces two additional forms of funds:

-- committee form (available to both a public fund and a private fund)
+- committee form (available to both a public fund and a private fund); and

 Under the committee form, a committee as a standing body, for the purpose of supervising the day-to-day operation of the fund manager and the custodian.
 In an unlimited liability form fund, it is required that the fund manager or an institution with a controlling stake in the fund manager to bear unlimited liability for the liabilities of the fund.